codefoster/codefoster.com/source/_posts/pi-oldnode.md

 The head beating happened at a hackathon I recently attended with some colleagues.

 The task was simple - turn on an LED.
-It&#39;s so simple that it&#39;s become the "hello world" app of the IoT world.
+It&#39;s so simple that it&#39;s become the &quot;hello world&quot; app of the IoT world.
 There&#39;s zero reason in the world why this task should take more than 10 minutes.
 And yet I was stumped.

 After a fresh image of Raspbian, an install of NVM, and then a subsequent installation of Node.js 6.2.2, I wrote a blink app using a variety of modules.
 I used `pi-gpio`, `rpi-gpio`, `onoff`, and finally `johnny-five` and the `raspi-io` driver.